Yipara logoYipara

 +

 Several causes beyond simple overeating: (1) SPAY/NEUTER EFFECT — the most common cause.
 Spaying or neutering reduces a cat's resting metabolic rate by 20–30% and increases appetite-driving hormones simultaneously.
 This is the #1 reason previously lean cats gain weight after 1–2 years post-surgery.
 Solution: reduce post-neuter food intake by ~25% and switch to a lower-calorie food.
 (2) INDOOR LIFESTYLE — indoor cats burn dramatically fewer calories than outdoor cats.
 Without hunting behavior (10–15 calories per "kill"), indoor cats are in constant calorie surplus unless food is actively managed.
 (3) FREE-CHOICE FEEDING — leaving food out all day ("free feeding") lets cats eat beyond hunger signals.
 Most cats on free-choice dry food gradually gain weight.
 (4) CALORIE-DENSE FOODS — dry kibble is very calorie-dense relative to its volume.
 Some cats feel full but have consumed far more calories than they need.
-(5) MEDICAL: hypothyroidism is rare in cats (unlike dogs), but Cushing's disease, insulinoma, or acromegaly can cause weight gain.
-If your cat is gaining weight despite eating less, bloodwork to check for endocrine disease is warranted.
+(5) MEDICAL: thyroid concerns is rare in cats (unlike dogs), but cortisol concerns, insulinoma, or acromegaly can cause weight gain.
+If your cat is gaining weight despite eating less, bloodwork to check for endocrine concerns is warranted.
 (6) AGE + MUSCLE LOSS — senior cats often lose muscle mass while gaining fat, so the scale barely changes but body composition worsens.
 BCS catches this; scale weight does not.

 How do I help my cat lose weight safely?